barnesy/portfolio/resume.md

 ### CTO/CEO at 4x4 Studios
 2017 – Present

 I started this company to create a reading platform for families.
 The focus of 4x4 Studios is on family technology.
-We recently launched version 1.0 of our product on the App Store which was featured by Apple in the "Apps We Love" category.
+We recently launched version 1.0 of our product on the App Store which was featured by Apple in the "New Apps We Love" category.

 ### CEO, Full Stack Engineer, UX Designer at DANIEL
 Nov 2010 – Present

-I created a client services business with a team of 5 Full-Stack Developers.
+I created a client services business with a team of Full-Stack Developers.
 We built technology for Atlanta based startups and creative agencies.

 ### Senior Full-Stack Developer at The Supergroup
 2008 – 2010